by Mark Colwell | Jan 18, 2019 | Accounting, Analytics, CFO, Cloud, Competitive Advantage, Forecasting, KPI, Technology

 2) It is the same as bookkeeping services

 Bookkeepers are responsible for recording daily financial transactions.
-Controllers are responsible for financial reporting, internal audit and internal controls.
-CFO are responsible for financial planning, financial data analysis and strategic planning.
+Controllers are responsible for financial reporting, internal financial audit and internal controls.
+Outsourced CFOs are responsible for financial planning, financial data analysis and strategic planning.
 By relying only upon a bookkeeper you are stuck looking in the past and cannot see into the future to effectively make critical decisions for your business.
 AaaS providers ensure daily transactions are done correctly but also greatly reduce risks and provide necessary forward-thinking strategy to help growth your business.

 3) We can just do the same in-house